QSPFoundation/qsp/README.md

 * Update bindings
 * Implement a new way to communicate with GUI (more specific callbacks)
 * Move the whole global state into a context parameter
-* Move the QSP player into a separate repository
 * ???

 ## Chat group